Download eBooks & Wiring Diagrams (FREE)

 Black Maxxfan rain hood

-Unlike the bulky aftermarket rain-hoods you can buy on Amazon, the rain cover than comes included with the MaxxFan is actually quick sleek and streamlined.
+Unlike the bulky aftermarket rain-hoods you can buy on Amazon, the rain cover included with the MaxxFan is sleek and streamlined.
 What’s nice is that with a turn of the knob, you can raise and lower the rain cover to the height that you want.

 2. Strong Air Flow, Yet Quiet Operation

-If you’re looking to quickly cool down your van and bring in fresh air, the Maxxfan can do that in a cinch.
-With 10 different fan speeds, the Maxxair fan can move huge volumes of air in seconds.
+If you want to cool down your van and bring in fresh air quickly, the Maxxfan can do that in a cinch.
+With ten different fan speeds, the Maxxair fan can move huge volumes of air in seconds.

 In fact, the moment we turn our fan on, we’ll already begin to notice markedly improved air quality inside our camper literally within 5-10 seconds.